 ADA WCAG 2.0 Section 508

 Negotiation is a skill that Americans rarely use.
 No matter how you try, bargaining does not work in retail stores.
 Prices are fixed, and the employee who accepts the payment usually does not control these prices.
-The main negotiation experience is buying a car or home or getting the services of Long Island movers.
+The main negotiation experience is buying a car or home or getting the services of moving and storage companies NYC.
 But in some cases, you can also bargain with the price per unit of storage.
-We have five tips for negotiating with storage facilities.
+There is no need to pay a small fortune just to store your valuable items.
+If you know how to negotiate, you can save a lot of money.
+You can easily use this money for other purposes.
+For this reason, here are all the best tips for negotiating with storage facilities.

 Traditionally, you go to the Yellow Pages and call each institution in your area asking the same series of questions:

 - How much are 10 × 10 units?

 - Is it on the second (or third) floor?